 Eritrea is the only African country to have no privately-owned media.

-- Radio Zara - state-run, FM network
+- Zara FM - state-run, music-based network

 - Radio Erena - operates from Paris with support from media freedom group Reporters Without Borders (RSF)